 Castle Craig (1900) is built from the local basalt, and there are differing theories about the style of fortification it was designed to resemble.

 Walter Hubbard was widely traveled, so Castle Craig may be inspired by all kinds of different structures.
 Theories range from a Norman Tower to an Ottoman defense on the Danube.
 Or, as the name suggests, it might be based on a tower in the village of Craigellachie in Moray, Scotland.

 There’s a dedication plaque from 1900 at the foot of the tower, and in good weather you can see as far as Long Island and the Berkshires.
 Closer to home, look out for the Sleeping Giant Mountain Range outside New Haven to the south.

 Adventure is always on the cards in Meriden, where you can get onto two celebrated Blue-Blazed walking trails.

 The town is near the southern trailhead of the 62.7-mile Metacomet Trail, shooting north to Suffield via Hubbard Park and traversing a big portion of the narrow fault-block, Metacomet Ridge.

 This 100-mile formation is composed of volcanic basalt and was formed in the Triassic/Jurassic Period some 200 million years ago.

-What’s great about the Metacomet Trail is that it passes close to many built-up areas, and is never more than a couple of miles from a public road for accommodation or provisions.
+Something I appreciate about the Metacomet Trail is that it passes close to many built-up areas.
+I mean, you’re rarely more than a couple of miles from a public road for accommodation or provisions.